A Day Trip to Bonifacio Corsica

 Bonifacio is Corsica’s oldest town and was founded as a fortress by Boniface of Tuscany in 828.

 The geographical location of this medieval city is truly remarkable.
-Townhouses 5 to 6 stories high and just one room wide are literally perched right on the edge of the cliffs.
+Townhouses 5 to 6 stories high and just one room wide are perched right on the edge of the cliffs.
 It seems an absolute wonder that they haven’t managed to slide off the cliff into the turquoise sea below over all these years.

 This stunning seaside town is quite possibly one of the best-kept secrets in all of France.